o3de/o3de.org/content/docs/user-guide/components/reference/multiplayer/simple-player-spawner.md

 ---
-linktitle: Simple Player Spawner
+linktitle: Simple Network Player Spawner
-title: Simple Player Spawner Component
+title: Simple Network Player Spawner Component
-description:  The Simple Player Spawner component is a basic implementation for handling player join and player leave events in a network multiplayer session in Open 3D Engine (O3DE).
+description:  The Simple Network Player Spawner component is a basic implementation for handling player join and player leave events in a network multiplayer session in Open 3D Engine (O3DE).
 ---

-In an **Open 3D Engine (O3DE)** networking multiplayer project, the **Simple Player Spawner** level component implements a straightforward way to set up `OnPlayerJoin` and `OnPlayerLeave` events, which are provided by **Multiplayer Gem**'s `IMultiplayerSpawner` interface.
+In an **Open 3D Engine (O3DE)** networking multiplayer project, the **Simple Network Player Spawner** level component implements a straightforward way to set up `OnPlayerJoin` and `OnPlayerLeave` events, which are provided by **Multiplayer Gem**'s `IMultiplayerSpawner` interface.
 It implements a common use case for handling those events, specifically: when a player joins, create a networked entity for that player, and when a player leaves, remove that entity.

 As is, this component serves well for prototyping.
 If you want to develop more specific behavior, you can build on top of this component, or implement your own handlers for the `OnPlayerJoin` and `OnPlayerLeave` events.